 At SMI Aware, our social media data analysis is completed by experts in-house that understand the culture of the USA.
 All analysts must follow a strict code of ethics in addition to the laws and regulations in place.
 (In our next post, we’ll discuss more about how our social media intelligence experts use the human element to make sure the story is accurate.)

 In an era of uncertainty, you can count on our expert social media analysts to compile social media evidence you can trust.
-To learn more about who we are and what we do, please visit us online.
+To learn more about who we are and what we do, contact us.
 We look forward to working with you.